 During this time the Garrison family also grew.
 In 1997 Jeff and Donna adopted Thomas, who was twelve years old.
 Thomas now lives in Cedar City, Utah, has worked in construction and is currently in manufacturing.
 In 2010, he married Michelle and they have two sons: Ethan and Jeffrey.
 Michelle is a teacher in Cedar City.
 In Thomas’ free time, he enjoys reading, hiking and fishing.

 In 1998 Caroline was born.
 She loves tennis and singing and has lately taken up the art of quilting.
 She also skis, enjoys sailing, traveling and, like her mom, watching sports.

 In 2004 Jeff was called to be pastor of the First Presbyterian Church of Hastings, Michigan, where, during his 10 year tenure, he led yet another relocation and building campaign.
 Jeff is happy to report that both of his previous congregations paid off their mortgages before he was called to a new ministry.
 Although we never know what God has in store for us, Jeff prays he is done with relocating churches.

 Jeff accepted the call to Skidaway Island Presbyterian Church in the summer of 2014.
 During his tenure here, the church has resumed holding Kirkin’ o’ the Tartans services as we recall our Scottish heritage.
 We have also started holding Easter Sunrise Services at Landings Harbor Marina.
 Jeff’s writings and photography are often featured in The Skinnie.
-He’s also a volunteer firefighter.
+He’s also a volunteer firefighter and has taught homiletics (preaching) at South University’s School of Theology.
 During his free time, he is often seen sailing or kayaking on the waters around Skidaway, bicycling, or enjoying the family dog, Mia.

 Check out Jeff’s blog at The Pulpit and the Pen.